windicss/docs/integrations/javascript.md

     // append ignored classes and push to output outputHTML += [style.className, ...style.ignored].join(' ')

-    // mark the end as our new start for next itteration indexStart = p.end
+    // mark the end as our new start for next iteration indexStart = p.end
   })